5 Little Reasons Why Potty Training May Look Like A Big Mess

-When I first became a mama, we lived in Brooklyn, a short walk from a special baby shop stocked with carefully-curated supplies and shopkeepers who helped with the hows, whats, and whys of everything from cloth diapering to babywearing.
-(What a support to live by such a helpful resource!)
+When I first became a mama, we lived in a Brooklyn neighborhood that was a short walk from a special baby shop stocked with carefully-curated supplies and shopkeepers who helped with the hows, whats, and whys of everything from cloth diapering to babywearing.
+(Still feel so much gratitude for having that support back then!)

-And here’s what I did — I got support for the one thing I was struggling with.
+And here’s what I did — I got support for one thing I was struggling with.

 I pretty much exclusively carried my daughter for those first months.
 I had a fabric carrier, a ring sling, and later, an Ergo buckle carrier.
 But learning how to safely maneuver a baby in a piece of fabric wasn’t something I picked up in an instant.